freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/learn-css-colors-by-building-a-color-markers-set/step-074.md

 You've already set sleeve's opacity with a named color and the `opacity` property, but you can add an alpha channel to the other CSS color properties.

-First, inside the `.sleeve` rule, remove the `opacity` property and value.
+Inside the `.sleeve` rule, remove the `opacity` property and value.

 # --hints--